clearpathrobotics/robot-backup/README.md

 # Robot Backup
-This package will automatically backup a remote robot to your local machine into a single archive.
-It will back up:
+This package will automatically backup a remote robot's core files and directories to your local machine into a single archive.
+This package will also restore the backed up files onto a robot.
+This package can also handle backing up files on a robot running an older ROS distro (i.e. ROS Kinetic), and restoring the backed files on a robot running a newer ROS distro (i.e. ROS Melodic).

-- etc/setup.bash
-- Home Folder
-- udev rules
-- Network Setup
-- IPTables
-- Bringup

 ## Usage - Backing things up
 Ensure you have ```sshpass``` and ```rsync``` installed: